chachak410/ai-design-generator/README.md

 Account Email: langtechgroup5@gmail.com
 Password:qaz1234567890-

-Master Account sets up and maintains the experience: connect EmailJS, create email templates, create templates for different industries and assign them to different users.
+Master Account sets up and maintains the experience: connect EmailJS, create templates for different industries and assign them to different users.

 IF YOU ARE THE USER...